tydaeus/notes/python/libraries/pygame/pygame_sprites.md

 A `Sprite` represents an in-game object, while `Group`s provide ways to organize these objects.

 ## `Sprite`
-Custom in-game objects should subclass `Sprite`, and their constructors should invoke the default `Sprite` constructor.
+Custom in-game objects typically subclass `Sprite`, with their constructors invoking the default `Sprite` constructor.

 `Sprite` built-in methods (call original version if overriden):
 * `add` - add the sprite to `Group`s